 I loved it!
 I loved the people of Gibraltar; they were so giving on the evening last time I came over.
 I like to think they all enjoyed it and I’ve been looking forward to coming back ever since.

 How would you describe your job/skill?

-I’m a spiritual clairvoyant medium – that means I connect with the dead.
+I’m a spiritual clairvoyant medium and one of the few good clairvoyant readers – that means I connect with the dead.
 My belief is we all go to the spiritual world after our physical life ends.
 Some people call it heaven.
 I’m privileged to be able to service the worries and thoughts of people who have lost loved ones by making that connection.
 It means so much to people, and to me.